-- PBE34.76 A combination that is in substance a gift shall be accounted for in accordance with Section 19 of this [draft] FRS except for the matters addressed in paragraphs PBE34.77 and PBE34.78 below - PBE34.77 The excess of the fair value of the assets received over the fair value of the liabilities assumed is recognised as a gain.
-This gain represents the gift of the value of one entity to another and shall be recognised as income. - PBE34.78 The excess of the fair value of the liabilities assumed over the fair value of the assets received is recognised as a loss.
-This loss represents the net obligations assumed, for which the receiving entity has not received a financial reward.
-This loss shall be recognised as an expense.
+- PBE34.77 A combination that is in substance a gift shall be accounted for in accordance with Section 19 except for the matters addressed in paragraphs PBE34.78 and PBE34.79 below. - PBE34.78 Any excess of the fair value of the assets received over the fair value of the liabilities assumed is recognised as a gain in income and expenditure.
+This gain represents the gift of the value of one entity to another and shall be recognised as income. - PBE34.79 Any excess of the fair value of the liabilities assumed over the fair value of the assets received is recognised as a loss in income and expenditure.
+This loss represents the net obligations assumed, for which the receiving entity has not received a financial reward and shall be recognised as an expense.